concussionjs/concussionjs-core/README.md

     $ sudo ./install.sh
 ```

-### 8. Check to see if the sample applicaton is active
+### 8. Check to see if install is working by verifying that the sample applicaton is working

 Got to: http://samples.local-concussionjs.com/contacts.html